democracygps/civiclookup/CONTRIBUTING.md

 - Reach out by opening a "question" issue
 - Or email the maintainers listed in the repo

 We’re glad you’re here.
-Let’s build something meaningful together.[^1]
+Let’s build something meaningful together.

-[^1]: Portions of this document were generated with help from ChatGPT and edited by project maintainers.